Matee Ajavon, capable of orchestrating comebacks all on her own, is one of the most exciting players on the Washington Mystics.

 Meanwhile, the East is a little bit harder to read.
 Connecticut and Indiana have been plagued with injuries, but it is difficult to sleep on them after the success they both had last year.
 On the other end of the spectrum, Atlanta seems to be for real, but it remains to be seen who their greatest challenger will be.

-Every player is going to be respectful and complimentary of the opponent they just played, but perhaps Taurasi's prediction has some merit.
 The Mystics outplayed a great team for most of Thursday night and are left staring at a box score that reads: "Biggest Lead: Mercury 4, Mystics 12."

 "We gotta close out games," Ajavon said.
 "I think we played well throughout the game.
 But we had some missed opportunities and we just can't let that happen."